-Breakdowns are a disaster for every vehicle owner, but when you’re a new driver they can be particularly scary.
+Breakdowns are a disaster for every vehicle owner, but when you’re a young driver they can be particularly scary.
 When you haven’t been driving for very long and are only just getting to grips with the car itself it can be pretty terrifying when it acts in an unexpected way.
 As well as being inconvenient breaking down can be dangerous too, particularly if it happens at night or on a busy road.
 On top of this, you know when something goes wrong with your car than it’s probably not going to be cheap to fix, and it’s already expensive enough for newer or younger drivers.
 So what can you do to avoid breakdowns?
 While some will be unavoidable, often there are things you can do to prevent issues with your car in the first place.
 Here are some of the mistakes you might be making.

 Skipping Car Servicing